 Investing in oil doesn't mean going to the gas pump, filling up a few gas cans and selling them to your friends or neighbors if the price goes up.
-Just like stocks and other securities, you can invest in oil through your brokerage account.

 Why Should You Even Consider Investing in Oil?

 Oil is one of the most important driving forces of the economy.
 It enables shipping and transportation.
 It powers factories and, most likely, your car.
 Oil companies will continue to remain near the top of the list of the most valuable businesses in the world, even when oil prices falter over concerns about the impact of political events or pandemics.

 If you want a slice of the profits from the lucrative oil and gas industry, you have a handful of choices for putting this precious resource in your portfolio.

 It's effortless to buy the stock of an oil or gas company using a brokerage account.
 Because these and other big oil companies trade on the major stock exchanges, you can buy and sell shares with no transaction fees.
 To do that, you need an account with one of the popular brokerages such as Ally Invest or TD Ameritrade

 This is one of the more straightforward ways to invest in oil.
 But there are several other options at your disposal.